sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

 ### Batching Updates

-All updates will be automatically batched, including updates inside of
+- All updates will be automatically batched, including updates inside of **promises, async code and native event handlers**.
-**promises, async code and native event handlers**:
+- `ReactDOM.flushSync` can opt-out of automatic batching.

 ```js
 function handleClick() {